SanjeevaRDodlapati/QeMLflow/docs/archive_docs/external_model_legacy/external_model_integration_best_practices.md

 2. **Integration Criteria**
    - Active maintenance and community
-   - Unique capabilities not in ChemML
+   - Unique capabilities not in QeMLflow
    - Reasonable computational requirements
    - Clear licensing for research/commercial use

 ## Conclusion

-The Boltz integration demonstrates that complex, state-of-the-art models can be successfully integrated into ChemML while maintaining usability and reliability.
+The Boltz integration demonstrates that complex, state-of-the-art models can be successfully integrated into QeMLflow while maintaining usability and reliability.
 The framework developed is:

 - **Robust:** Handles complex models with diverse requirements
 - **Extensible:** Easy to add new models following established patterns
 - **User-friendly:** Simple API hides implementation complexity
 - **Production-ready:** Comprehensive error handling and optimization

-This establishes ChemML as a powerful platform for accessing cutting-edge computational chemistry and drug discovery models, enabling researchers to focus on science rather than integration complexity.
+This establishes QeMLflow as a powerful platform for accessing cutting-edge computational chemistry and drug discovery models, enabling researchers to focus on science rather than integration complexity.

 The integration framework is ready for broader adoption and can serve as a model for integrating other external tools in computational chemistry workflows.